jimpick/lambda-comments/README.md

 npm run test
 ```

-This will run both the local tests, and remote test which test the deployed API and lambda functions.
+This will run both the local tests, and remote test which test the
+deployed API and lambda functions.

-The local tests can be run as `npm run test-local`, and the remote tests can be run as `npm run test-remote`.
+The local tests can be run as `npm run test-local`, and the remote tests can
+be run as `npm run test-remote`.

+Currently the test suite expects some data to pre-exist in the S3 bucket.
+Until
+the tests are properly mocked, they will fail unless the data is created.

 ## View logs